ConfusedArt/PS4JB-900/README.md

 ## Disclamer
-Use this at your OWN risk, No modifications were done to the Goldhen Payload By sistr0 This Is not heavily worked on, as it takes a lot to maintain.
+Use this at your OWN risk, No modifications were done to the Goldhen Payload By [SiSTR0](https://github.com/SiSTR0) This Is not heavily worked on, as it takes a lot to maintain.
 Its more of a fun project.
+While it does work, I wouldn't reccomend depending on this site.

 Fork From: https://github.com/DarkModderVC/PS4JB
 # PS4JB